hexarobi/stand-lua-auto-updater/README.md

 #### Example multiple required files

 `run_auto_update()` does NOT require the files, just downloads/updates them, so to use the updated files you must still require them separately.
-You should `util.yield(3000)` between running run_auto_update() and require() to allow any downloads to complete.
+You can optionally `util.yield()` between running run_auto_update() and require() to allow any downloads to complete to avoid potential error messages.
 You can modify the time the script will wait after an update before restarting with the `restart_delay` parameter.

 ```lua
 -- Define list of lib files